paulfoley/Udacity_Nanodegree-Data_Analyst/County_Data-Explore/README.md

 ### Analysis Files

 * `county_data-explore.rmd` - Main project file, an [RStudio](https://www.rstudio.com/products/rstudio/download/) file that contains the analysis for the project.
-There is also an html version `county_data-explore.html`
+There is also an html output `county_data-explore.html` for viewability.

 ## Authors